 Shelmith Wachira – Project Officer

-Shelmith Wachira has a background in Environmental Planning and Management.
-She is passionate about gender mainstreaming, advocacy, environmental conservation and promoting sustainable development.
-Shelmith is the Project Officer (Climate Change and Environmental Management).
-She is in charge of performing research in water, sanitation and climate change projects.
+Shelmith Wachira has a background in Environmental Planning and Management and Project Management.
+She is passionate about climate change adaptation, environmental conservation, gender, community development and promoting sustainable development.
+Shelmith is the Project Officer (Climate Change, Environmental Management and Community Development).
+She is in charge of performing research in water, sanitation and climate change adaptation and community development projects.